 In the insurance documents, the 14-day withdrawal period legally valid at the time of application was incorrectly indicated, whereas at the time of acceptance of the policy by sending it to the policyholder, the 1-month withdrawal period applied in any case.

-The Princely Regional Court made it clear that the conclusion of a life insurance contract requires acceptance, which would regularly be perfected by sending the policy.
-After the change in the legal situation had been sufficiently announced in advance, it would have been possible for the insurance company to easily adapt the withdrawal instruction in the insurance documents accordingly.
+It was clarified that the conclusion of a life insurance contract requires acceptance, which would regularly become perfect by sending the policy.
+Since the change in the legal situation had already been announced sufficiently in advance, it would have been possible for the insurance company to fit the cancellation instruction into the insurance documents without any problems.